 Public Forum provides an opportunity for the public to speak on any item on Council’s agenda.

-Council will hold a Public Forum at 3pm on the day of the Ordinary Meeting of Council.
+Council will hold a Public Forum at 3 pm on the same day as an Ordinary Meeting of Council.
 Public forums may also be held prior to extraordinary council meetings and meetings of committees of the Council.